DhuJUICE/Encryption-Project/README.md

  First ensure that python's tkinter is working by trying:
  "import tkinter"
- It should run without error
+ It should run without error.
  Then you need to install pycryptodomex in cmd using:
- "pip install pycryptodomex"
+ "pip install pycryptodomex".

 After that last step you will be good to go and test the project.
 Have fun.